UOW-Computing/Emperor/README.md

 ### General

 - `hello`: Says hello back to you
-- `server`: Gives info of the server in which it was executed in
+ - `info server`: Gives info of the server in which it was executed in
-- `member`: Gives information about the member mentioned
+ - `info member`: Gives information about the member mentioned

+### API

 - `reddit`: Responds with a post in the subreddit given

 ## TODO

-- [ ] Add Lj logging into Ticket command
+- [x] Add Lj logging into Ticket command
 - [ ] Rewrite `clear` as `purge` command for discord.py
 - [ ] Handle attachmens on `on_message` event
 - [ ] Turn createrole into sub commands of their own respective command, `create role` for `createrole`